Office of Equity Transformation

 Racial equity

 Racial equity is a process of eliminating racial disparities and improving outcomes for everyone.
-It is the intentional and continual practice of changing policies, practices, systems, and structures by prioritizing measurable change in the lives of people of color (Raceforward.org).
+It is the intentional and continual practice of changing policies, practices, systems, and structures by prioritizing measurable change in the lives of people of colour (Raceforward.org).

 Racialized identities (see also Racially marginalized)